 It’s not that I didn’t want to make the spicy clam chowder.
 It’s just that clam chowder has never exactly been my favorite (I’d choose lobster bisque any day) and so, I’d smile and say “OK, honey” every time he told me what to make to the point that it turned into a sort of joke.
 But finally, I realized that his idea was actually pretty good and that with a little spice, I’d probably be a much bigger fan of clam chowder than I am now (yes, I feel like the worst New Englander ever).
 So, I gathered up my ingredients, including a hefty dose of jalapeño and dove right in.

 As mentioned, I’m a New Englander, so this is a New England-style clam chowder, though I obviously put a few twists on it that some traditionalists may think are sacrilegious.
+Like, you know, the spiciness.
 But really, aside from the little twists, this really did taste like a classic New England clam chowder.

 And guys, this clam chowder is so easy to make.
 I feel like clam chowder seems like something so labor-intensive and arduous, but it’s not at all.
 I suppose if you shuck your own clams, it ups the difficulty level, but let’s face it, I’m not that New England.

 Aside from making it spicy, the other twist I gave the chowder is to add in some fresh corn.
 I’m just so excited that it’s corn season again that I couldn’t resist.
 Do not be mistaken; this is definitely not a corn chowder.
-Its a spicy clam chowder with corn.
+It’s a spicy New England clam chowder with corn.

 And all other kinds of deliciousness, like plenty of clams.
 And tri-colored potatoes.
 And bacon.